Verified and Tested 12/8/15

 In this tutorial, we will be instructing you on how to install Webmin, a web-based interface for system administration, on a server running a base CentOS 6.7 server.
 With Webmin you can setup specified user accounts, web sites through Apache, your DNS locally, and more.
 Webmin removes the need to manually edit configuration files and lets you manage the system from a GUI (Graphical User Interface.)

 For our tutorial, you will only need to have a server running CentOS 6.7 and access to the Internet.
-If you do not have a CentOS server, Atlantic.Net offers fast SSD Cloud servers, up in 30 seconds.
+If you do not have a CentOS server, Atlantic.Net offers fast SSD virtual private servers, up in 30 seconds.

 Installing Webmin via Repo on CentOS 6.7